Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/readme/test/TESTME.md

 |Dell (Win7)	| IE11       | Firefox    | N/a       |

 There were Less than ideal result on smaller mobile devices in landscape.
-But all elements are still visable and all features are usable.
+But all elements are still visible and all features are usable.
 I did not tese on anything under IE11.

 ### Manual testing process

     Header/ Navbar
-    - Logo & navigation clearly visable and unobstructed.
+    - Logo & navigation clearly visible and unobstructed.
     - When unauthorised, the following nav options should display:
         - Discover Recipes
         - Login